This week three things happened; the only three things that didn’t involve copious alcohol on my part.

 At the age of twenty four he was backpacking around the world with an unused Uni degree in tow and had no idea who he was.
-One day he heard news of one of his friends passing.
-He was only twenty four too.
+One day he heard news of a good friend’s passing.
+They were only twenty four.
 He wondered, if his friend had known he’d only live for such a short period of time, would he change the way he’d done it?

-Seb realised his friend was living his real, authentic life.
+Seb knew his friend was living his real, authentic life.
 He probably wouldn’t change a thing.
 Seb on the other hand, had no idea what he was doing.

 What did he do next?
 He wrote a list: 100 things that would make him happy if he achieved them.